 By design, an RPS does not hand pick a technology; rather all renewables are able to compete, incentivizing cost reductions and efficiency gains.
 As a result, RPS policies encourage the growth of additional homegrown electricity sources that diversify our energy portfolios, spur local economic development, reduce pollution, cut water consumption, and save consumers money.

 Today, 29 states plus the District of Columbia have RPS policies in place, while another eight states have non-binding renewable energy goals.
 State RPS targets range widely from 10 percent to 100 percent renewable energy.
-Hawaii and Vermont, respectively, lead the nation 100 percent by 2045 and 75 percent by 2030 targets.
+The District of Columbia and Hawaii lead the nation with targets of 100 percent by 2032 and 100 percent by 2045, respectively.